 - Can contact dermatitis be prevented?

 - Find a local Doctor in your town

 What is the treatment for contact dermatitis?

 Acute contact dermatitis is treated topically with evaporative measures.
 These measures include the application of repeated cycles of cool water compresses followed by drying.
-Once the weeping and oozing have stopped, then one can apply potent topical steroids two to three times a day to the affected areas for two to three weeks.
-Such medications are generally prescribed by a physician.
-If the area of involvement is too extensive to make topical treatment practical, it may be necessary to treat with oral systemic steroids for two to three weeks.
+Once the weeping and oozing have stopped, then one can apply potent topical steroids two times a day to the affected areas for two to three weeks.
+Such medications are prescribed by a physician.
+If the area of involvement is too extensive to make topical treatment practical, it may be necessary to treat with oral steroids for two to three weeks.
 It will usually take two to three weeks for the allergen to be entirely removed from the skin so that the rash resolves entirely.

 What is the prognosis of contact dermatitis?

 If it is possible to avoid contact with the inciting substance, then the prognosis is extremely good.
 If the cause of contact dermatitis is not discovered and avoided, then it is likely that it will recur upon the next exposure.
 In the case of allergic contact dermatitis, there is as yet no reliable technique to "desensitize" the immune system of allergic patients, so avoidance is the only alternative.